herval/kb/README.md

 # kb
-## An opinionated zero-config compiler for Kotlin & Java
+## An opinionated low-config compiler for Kotlin & Java

-kb follows the design philosophy behind compiler toolchains from modern languages such as Rust, Swift and Golang.
-Java (and other JVM languages) have always been plagued by bulky, complex and multi-stage compiling processes. kb lets you focus on your code alone, and provides all the tooling to build libraries, "fat jar" binaries, run tests and manage your dependencies.
+`kb` follows the design philosophy behind compiler toolchains from modern languages such as Rust, Swift and Golang: make it simple, have as few knobs and twists as possible, and offer sensible defaults.

+Java (and other JVM languages) have always been plagued by bulky, complex and multi-stage compiling processes. `kb` lets you focus on your code alone, and provides all the tooling to build libraries, "fat jar" binaries, run tests and manage your dependencies.

-Behind the scenes, kb essentially build and maintains a set of Gradle configurations for you.
+Behind the scenes, `kb` build and maintains a set of Gradle configurations for you.

 ## Project structure conventions

-Every kb project requires code to be put on specific folder structures:
+Every `kb` project requires code to be put on specific folder structures:

 `project.yaml` - the (optional) config file where you define project dependencies, plugins, etc `src/main/<java, kotlin, resources>` - the folders where source must be located.
 Everything under resources will automatically be bundled.